olpeh/olpeh.github.io/_posts/2019-02-19-how-i-made-my-blog-blazing-fast.md

 ---
-title: 'How I made my blog blazing fast'
+title: 'How I Made My Blog Blazing Fast'
 date: 2019-02-19 00:00:00 Z
 layout: post
 excerpt: 'Have you noticed how fast my website loads?
-In this blog post I will explain what usually slows down web pages and how I was able to improve the performance of my website.'
+In this blog post, I will explain what usually slows down web pages, and how I was able to improve the performance of my website.'
 author: 'Olavi Haapala'
 author_twitter: '0lpeh'
 image: '/images/08-blazing-fast/bonfire.jpg'